 It’s not technically “whiskey.”

-Otherwise known as propylene glycol, otherwise known as part of the mixture used to de-ice airplanes.
-In 2014 Fireball was recalled in European countries because propylene glycol levels were deemed too high for those markets.
-But don’t worry, party animals, both the FDA and CDC have deemed propylene glycol safe at low levels of consumption..
-Fireball replaced its European bottles immediately and has not recalled any products in the U.S. Also, you’ve probably been consuming propylene glycol for a while now; it’s used in everything from cosmetics to ice cream.
+Fireball was recalled due to concerns it contained an ingredient used in antifreeze.
+This ingredient is propylene glycol, otherwise known as part of the mixture used to de-ice airplanes.
+In 2014, Fireball was recalled in European countries because propylene glycol levels were deemed too high.
+But don’t worry, both the FDA and CDC have deemed propylene glycol safe at low levels of consumption..
+Fireball replaced its European bottles immediately and has not recalled any products in the U.S. Plus, you’ve probably been consuming propylene glycol for a while now; it’s used in everything from cosmetics to ice cream.

 People cook with it.
 On purpose.